bgrewell/locker/README.md

 # Locker

+## Components

+### Locker PAM Module

+The PAM module is a shared object that is loaded by the PAM system when a user tries to log in.
+The PAM module is designed to check the lock status of the system and deny the user access if the system is locked unless the user is in the list of allowed users or groups.

+The primary purpose of the PAM module is to control access to the system based on the lock status of the system and to present useful messages to uses when it is.

+### Locker Service

+- auto-unlock: Monitors sessions and unlocks when the locking session ends
+- time-unlock: Unlocks the system at a specified time
+- idle-unlock: Unlocks the system after a specified period of inactivity
+- manual-control: Locks/Unlocks the system when a user issues the unlock command

+### Locker Command Line Interface

 ## How it works

 Locker allows users to request locking the system so that other users can not log in during the lock period.
 This tool